 |Pathfinder Activities||Watch List Items*|

 We anticipate onsite registration for these private Q&A meeting with Air Force SMEs will be available during the morning of Day One.
 The duration of these meetings will likely be approximately 45 minutes each, and the sign-up will be first-come first- serve, until all of the blocks are booked.
 While Face-to-Face Sessions will not be scheduled until the event, if your company is interested in participating in a Face-to-Face, please identify the top 2 topics listed above which you are most interested in.
 This will allow the government the ability to schedule SME teams and reallocate the total number of Face-to-Face sessions to make these sessions most beneficial to both Industry and Government.
 Please include this information when sending your notification of interest.

 Who Should Attend

-**Please note, it is possible that the event will limit industry teams to two participants per company; final decision/clarifications will be provided in the invitation instructions.
+**Please note, it is possible that the event may limit industry teams to two participants per company.
+Final determination is dependent on Industry response and venue capacity.

-Please note the event's FedBizOpps announcement was posted.
-All subsequent updates will be posted only to this Defense Innovation Marketplace website.
+Please note the event's FedBizOpps announcement has been posted.
+All subsequent updates will only be posted to this Defense Innovation Marketplace website.
 Moreover and relevant to this endeavor, the SDPE team will include key documents deemed to be of significant importance to the dialogue with industry.
-Government data distribution statements may vary; some documents may be limited to U.S. government agencies and/or Department of Defense (DoD) employees/contractors.
+Government data distribution statements may vary; some documents may be limited to U.S. Government Agencies and/or Department of Defense (DoD) employees/contractors.
 If a firm does not fall within one of these categories, partnering with defense-experienced companies is strongly suggested.